Here are some stories about problems with Macs, and how they were resolved. See the Trouble Shooting page for advice on problem solving.

 Finally I decided to "zap the parameter RAM."
 After this, the system came up with the screen visible.
 Whew.
 I put the computer to sleep and hit a key, and it woke up OK.
 Haven't had a problem since.
 I hope this is the end of that problem.

 Some months later my wife tried to wake her computer, and the screen stayed black.
 Rebooting, zapping PRAM, resetting the SMC, and changing display resolution didn't help.
 (The computer was running: I could hear the hard drive, and could access it via Screen Sharing; all the files were there.)
 Finally I called AppleCare and described the problem.
 They said to bring it in to the Apple Store.
 The store folks said it was a bad logic board and replaced it.
-We got the machine back 3 days later.
-Everything seemed fine after the repair, except that Time Machine failed with an error message because the machine's MAC address had changed.
-I used Airport Utility to delete the old backups for the machine and Time Machine started on a new backup.
+We got the computer back 3 days later.
+Everything seemed fine after the repair, except that Time Machine failed with an error message because the computer's MAC address had changed.
+I used Airport Utility to delete the old backups for the computer and Time Machine started on a new backup.

 This problem might have been caused by a brief power outage while the computer was sleeping, connected to an Apple Cinema Display that was plugged in to AC power.
 I should have had the display on a desktop UPS: I set this up, and subsequent power outages have not caused any problems.